HarshaBeth/CNN-Vehicle-Prediction/README.md

-# Vehicle Type Prediction CNN Model
+# CNN Model ~ Vehicle Type Prediction

 I used a personal dataset to train our model and put it in the 'VehicleImages' folder.
 It has around 25k images consisting of buses, cars, and motorcycles.